 In Week 7 we covered:

 As always, I tried to review some extra material.
 Mostly out of curiosity, but sometimes to understand concepts that didn't come through too well during classes:

-At this point, we're starting to become comfortable with React and confident in being able to build simple apps.
+The entire class is starting to become comfortable with React.
+They're confident in being able to build simple apps and building them well.
 It's incredible how much can change in a month and half.
-Most of my peers had never written as much as a static website before starting Lambda!
+Most of them had never written basic HTML before starting Lambda!